 Such technological advancements make it possible to provide growers with high-resolution forecasts in an affordable way, even in rural, low-income nations that do not have access to weather measurement devices or affordable local weather stations.
 These new methods are important because they can predict the microclimate at the level of the field, allowing growers to prepare and plan ahead.

 Agrio is a hyperlocal weather app that helps you to plan ahead

 Combining weather forecasts and agricultural knowledge can have powerful outcomes.
-Agrio makes precise, hyperlocal weather forecasts, readily available to all growers.
+Agrio makes precise, hyperlocal weather forecasts readily available to all growers.
 Our prediction models combine weather measurements and observations from different sources.
-These state-of-the-art weather prediction models provide our growers an hourly hyper-local weather forecast explicitly designated to their unique area anywhere in the world; the forecast is provided at a 3km resolution, so it is specific to their fields and acts as a great farmers’ weather app.
+These state-of-the-art weather prediction models provide our growers with an hourly hyper-local weather forecast explicitly designated to their unique area anywhere in the world; the forecast is provided at a 3km resolution, so it is specific to their fields and acts as a great farmers’ weather app.

 Agrio provides live local weather together with several dedicated features that allow growers to:

 - Optimize spraying times for safety and efficiency